raspberrypilearning/ghostbusters/en/step_3.md

 ### Hint 2
 {: .hint-heading #hint-2 }
-You could use either of these code blocks:
+You could use either of these sets of code blocks:
 Either:
 ![screenshot](images/ghost-random-blocks-1.png)
 Or: